-It is important to take note that the basic principles of customer understanding applies to every business and not a specific sector.
-In most instances a franchisor spends so much time making promises that they are not capable of keeping, making the right noises, yet end up with unexpected results, as the franchisor is attempting to sell brand attributes that are not genuine to the experience that they are able to provide for the franchisee.
+It is important to take note that the basic principles of customer understanding can be applied to every business and not a specific sector.
+In most instances, a franchisor spends so much time making promises that they are not capable of keeping, making the right noises, yet end up with unexpected results, as the franchisor is attempting to sell brand attributes that are not genuine to the experience that they are able to provide for the franchisee.

 Fig. 1 Customer Relationship Model:

-Above is a simplified customer to business relationship model.
-This process illustrates a simplified method that any franchise business can use as the basics on rules of engagement.
-The franchisee ought to know that there should be a relationship that is established with their customers must be nurtured as an an ongoing relationship.
-Secondly the franchisee must be aware that the customer’s needs cannot be considered as fixed in place, there is always a potential for change in the customer’s needs, which if handled properly, provides room for more opportunities.
+Above is a simplified customer-to-business relationship model.
+This process illustrates a simplified method that any franchise business can use as the basic rules of engagement.
+The franchisee ought to know that there should be a relationship that is established with their customers which must be nurtured as an ongoing relationship.
+Secondly, the franchisee must be aware that the customers’ needs cannot be considered as fixed in place, there is always a potential for change.
+If handled properly these changes to customers’ needs provide room for more opportunities.

-As a reminder customers are not necessarily after a brand, but the experience and services associated to the brand.
+As a reminder: customers are not necessarily after a brand, but the experience and services associated with the brand.